 Not all detergents are created equal.
 But the results of our laundry detergent reviews suggest that their recommended retail price has very little to do with their performance.

-"Look for a detergent that does a good job," Ash says.
+"Look for a detergent that does a good job," Ashley says.
 "As with many products, we've found price doesn't correlate with performance, and if you shop wisely you can get a great wash for a fraction of the cost of the leading products."

 7. Using fabric softener